Part Time Head Start Teacher

 About Community Resources Community Resources is committed to providing high quality park, recreation, family and cultural services and facilities that inspire enjoyment, learning and wellness in the lives of those who live, work and play in Lakewood.
 We value leadership, integrity, communication and connection, diversity and adaptability.

-Supervision Received: Receives general supervision from the Head Start Teacher.
+ORGANIZATIONAL RELATIONSHIPS Supervision Received Receives general supervision from the Classroom Coordinator.

 PHYSICAL AND MENTAL REQUIREMENTS

-PHYSICAL REQUIREMENTS: Lifting and Carrying: Must be able to lift equipment used in child-care facility and small children aged 3-5 years of age.
-Must be able to lift coolers and carriers delivered with food service items weighing up to 40 pounds on a daily basis.
+PHYSICAL REQUIREMENTS Lifting and Carrying Must be able to lift equipment used in child care facility and small children aged 3 - 5 years of age up to 40 pounds.

-Pushing and Pulling: Must be able to push or pull playground equipment, i.e., tricycles, wagons, swings, etc. each day.
-Must push or pull boxes weighing up to 30 pounds into and out of storage once a week.
+Pushing and Pulling Must be able to push or pull playground equipment, i.e., tricycles, wagons, swings, etc. each day.
+Must push or pull boxes weighing up to 40 pounds into and out of storage once a week.

-Moves about, bends, sits on floor, stands in activities with young children four hours per day.
+Body Positions Walks, bends, sits on floor, stands in activities with young children a minimum of 4 hours per day.
+Transports self to participant's homes for required home visits..

-Reasoning: Must make decision on a day-to-day basis regarding classroom management, interactions with parents and other professionals.
+Reasoning Must make decisions on a day-to-day basis regarding classroom management, supervision of staff, interactions with parents and other professionals.

-WORK ENVIRONMENT Work is performed in a classroom environment.
+WORK ENVIRONMENT 80% of work is performed in a classroom environment.
+Home visits are required.
 Work includes frequent interruptions.
-Must be able to manage all Head Start standards Some evening and weekend hours may be required.
+Must be able to manage all Head Start standards.

-Telephone Photocopying equipment Personal computer Printer Fax machine Sports equipment Arts and crafts supplies Food warmer/microwave/stove
+EQUIPMENT USED Telephone Photocopying equipment Personal computer Printer Fax machine Sports equipment Arts and Crafts supplies Food Warmer/Microwave/Stove Dishwasher Washer/dryer Wagon Stroller TV/VCR